What is GMP, FDA, DMF and CEP?

-Genetically Modified Organisms (GMO), are living organisms and their genetic material has been artificially manipulated in a laboratory through genetic engineering.
+Genetically Modified Organisms (GMO) are living organisms, and their genetic material has been artificially manipulated in a laboratory through genetic engineering.
 This creates combinations of plant-, animal-, bacteria-, and virus genes that do not occur in nature or through traditional breeding methods.
-Livestock and crops are the most common GMO’s today, for example, livestock will be bred to develop more muscle or fat and crops to grow larger and faster
+Livestock and crops are the most common GMOs today; for example, livestock will be bred to develop muscle or fat, and crops will grow larger and faster.

-Pharmaceutical and chemical companies that manufacture Non-GMO raw materials, are required to have a statement ensuring the validity of all Non-GMO raw materials.
+Pharmaceutical and chemical companies that manufacture Non-GMO raw materials must have a statement ensuring the validity of all Non-GMO raw materials.

 What is a WC?
 (Written Confirmation)

-When an API is imported into the European Union from elsewhere in the world, it should be accompanied by a “written confirmation” (WC).
-A written confirmation is a document set up by the health authorities of the country where the API was manufactured.
+When an API is imported into the European Union from elsewhere, it should be accompanied by a “written confirmation” (WC).
+A written confirmation is a document the country’s health authorities set up where the API was manufactured.
 After inspections were successfully performed under EU/GMP equivalent standards, the health authorities can provide a WC.
-These inspections will also have to regularly take place in the future.
+These inspections will also have to take place in the future regularly.

-Written Confirmations for API imports are not necessary when countries outside of the EU are included in an official list of countries that are equivalent to the EU in terms of GMP standards, inspections and sanctions.
-So, countries on this list are exempt from needing to have a WC.
+Written Confirmations for API imports are not necessary when countries outside the EU are included in an official list of countries equivalent to the EU regarding GMP standards, inspections, and sanctions.
+So, countries on this list are exempt from needing a WC.

-Japan, the United States, Brazil, Australia, Israel, Switzerland and South Korea are the countries that have currently been granted exemption from a Written Confirmation, and there are a couple of more countries who have applied.
+Japan, the United States, Brazil, Australia, Israel, Switzerland, and South Korea are the countries that have currently been granted exemption from a Written Confirmation, and there are a couple more countries that have applied.
 The list of these countries can be found on the website of the European Commission.

 What is GDP?
 (Good Distribution Practice)